Golf Mill Shopping Center: Store Openings

 In 1989, MainStreet was acquired by Kohl's.

 On October 11, 1998, a Target opened in the north wing across from Kohl's.

 In 2005, Value City Furniture opened, replacing some inline stores and an entrance.

 In 2010, Kerasotes ShowPlace 12 was acquired by AMC.

 Circuit City which opened in 1990 and located outside the mall closed in the mid-2000s.
 It was later replaced with a Lucky McGee's sports bar.
 It closed in January 2016.

 Gordon Food Service opened outside of the mall to customers on October 18, 2011, located on the south section of the parking lot near JCPenney.

 Ross Dress for Less opened in 2012, replacing a dead section of the mall.

 The mall added a Panera Bread across the main entrance in early 2017.

 Ulta Beauty opened in November 2017, replacing the south section of the food court.

 On October 4, 2018, it was announced that Sears would be closing as part of a plan to close 12 stores nationwide.
 The store closed in December 2018.

 A Chase Bank has been built next to the Panera Bread and opened to the public August 2020.
 The mall has also built a Chick-fil-A restaurant on the northwest corner of the parking lot, which opened on October 12, 2021.

 On August 21, 2020, Kohl's announced that they will permanently close their store at Golf Mill to relocate to a brand new shopping center in Morton Grove, Illinois, called Sawmill Station.
 The store officially closed on Halloween 2020.
 A Burlington store opened on October 29, 2021, in the first floor of the former space.

-In January 2022, the mall announced that it will be redeveloping most of the mall, planning to demolish the former Sears, AMC, Iconic Circular Tower, and various outlots as part of a "live work play" styled development.
-The new development would bring back the water wheel, add new outdoor retail, apartment complexes, new greenspace.